 Oshkosh Math Circle

 The Oshkosh Math Circle is an informal meeting of middle and high school math teachers from around Northeast Wisconsin and math professors at UW Oshkosh.
-We meet one evening a month during the school year to work on interesting problems or topics in mathematics and mathematics education, in a relaxed setting.
+We meet one evening a month during the school year to work on interesting problems or topics in mathematics in a relaxed setting.

 Teachers and mathematicians work together at our meetings in solving rich problems that can generate conversations about teaching, problem-solving strategies, a variety of mathematics concepts, and the Common Core content and practice standards.
 Our goal is to support teaching through mathematical problem solving and to create an ongoing, supportive, and collaborative community of teachers, mathematicians, and mathematics educators.